mc-robinson/benchmarking_platform_p23/README.md

 ## Running the code

 The easiest way to get started is to clone this GitHub repository.
+Please then go to the `data/README.md` file for instructions on installing the data.

 #### Dependencies
 All code should be run in the provided [conda environment](https://docs.conda.io/projects/conda/en/latest/index.html)